 - 8.1 Working with external agencies can sometimes enhance our delivery of some aspects of RSE, bringing in specialist knowledge and different ways of engaging pupils.
-For example, Greenholm School, may consider accessing support from the NHS or local specialist services who may be able to provide advice and CPD for teachers.
-Alternatively, we might introduce pupils to the School Nurse or a representative from the NSPCC Speak Out/Stay Safe Programme via a workshop. - 8.2 Greenholm School, only uses visitors to enhance teaching provided by our school staff, not to replace it.
+For example, our school may consider accessing support from the NHS or local specialist services who may be able to provide advice and CPD for teachers.
+Alternatively, we might introduce pupils to the School Nurse or a representative from the NSPCC Speak Out/Stay Safe Programme via a workshop. - 8.2 Our school only uses visitors to enhance teaching provided by our school staff, not to replace it.
 Staff employed by the school will be present during any RSE session delivered by an external visitor commissioned by the school.
 It will be agreed with any visitor how confidentiality will work in any lesson and how safeguarding reports are to be dealt with in line with the school Child Protection Policy and Procedures.
 Similarly, the school will consider whether information-sharing is necessary and will comply with the provisions of the school's Data Protection Policy. - 8.3 Where external experts are invited to assist from time-to-time with the delivery of RSE, they will be expected to comply with the provisions of this protocol and any related policies.
 In line with the usual procedures and policies of our school, we will check the credentials of all external agencies and we will ensure the teaching delivered by any external experts fits with the planned curriculum and provisions of this protocol.
 The school/learning centre will discuss with the visitor the details of how they intend to deliver their sessions and ensure that content is age-appropriate and accessible for all pupils.
-Greenholm School will request copies of the materials and lesson plans the visitor will use, to ensure it meets the full range of pupils' needs.
+The school/learning centre will request copies of the materials and lesson plans the visitor will use, to ensure it meets the full range of pupils' needs. - 8.4 Where a pupil has involvement from specialist external agencies, discussions between those agencies and appropriate senior staff in school, including the school's Designated Safeguarding Lead (DSL), are important in order to ensure that RSE lessons are delivered in a way that is most appropriate for the individual child.